A child’s well-being and success is inextricably linked to family stability.

-Homeless moms often have high rates of major depressive disorders, post-traumatic responses and anxiety disorders, all of which affect their capacity to parent and support their children.
-They may feel angry, sad, afraid, guilty and hopeless.
-We help to build a support system under these families, consisting of services such as:
+The trauma of homelessness can cause high rates of major depressive disorders, post-traumatic responses and anxiety disorders, all of which affect a parent's capacity to raise and support their children.